Royal Welsh Ladies' Choir: Touring

 The Royal Welsh Ladies' Choir performed for the King Edward VII at Windsor Castle, and for the King and Queen on the Royal Yacht, at Queen Alexandra Dock in Cardiff in July 1907.
 The next year (1908) they embarked on a series of extensive tours of North America, including San Francisco, Winnipeg, Atlanta, and several appearances in the coal towns of the Wyoming Valley.

 In 1915, three choir members left in a salary dispute, while the choir was in Detroit.
 They sued Hughes-Thomas and went off to tour with Canadian entertainer Ada Cosgrove instead.
 By 1919, Madame Hughes-Thomas was touring the United States with a group of just eight singers as the choir.

 In 1920, Dame Nellie Melba praised the choir: "The Royal Welsh Lady Singers are magnificent; they are perfectly splendid, and you may say I said so."

 Later years

-Gertrude Gronow was conducted the choir of twelve to sixteen voices, touring America in 1926-1928.
+Gertrude Gronow was conducted the choir of twelve to sixteen voices, performing tours in Pennsylvania in Pittston, Canonsburg, and Franklin.
 In 1928, Clara Novello Davies returned to the helm in 1928 for a royal performance at Windsor Castle before the choir of sixty women departed for an Australian tour.
 Muriel Jones conducted the choir in 1939.